uidoyen/xullnn.github.io/_posts/2018-11-7-public-protected-private.md

 This time we got `NoMethodError (private method `dream' called for #<Dog:0x00007fb0f6079708>)`

-So this is also true.
+So this not work too.
 Can we now say that the statement about private is true?

-No. We involving inheritance, things changed.
+No. When involving inheritance, things changed.

 ##### 3) private methods in inheritance hierarchy

-Let's see this example:
+Let's take a look at this example:

 ```ruby
 class Dog